antonioalberti/novagenesis/README.md

 .idea - Contains clion related files.

 CMakeLists - Contains instructions for clion or cmake.
 To compile NG without clion locally (i.e. you are not going to use Docker images to run) just open a terminal and go to the folder novagenesis.
+Then, run:

-Then, run sudo cmake --build cmake-build-debug --target all           For this approach of running, go to How to run NG in the host OS for further instructions.
+	sudo cmake --build cmake-build-debug --target all

+For this approach of running, go to How to run NG in the host OS (Section 4) for further instructions.
 Or alternativally, create Docker images and run NG inside Docker containers.
-In this case, see How to run NG with Docker containers.
+In this case, see How to run NG with Docker containers (Section 3).

 Dockerfile - This Dockerfile is employed to create a ng-generic:latest container image.
 It includes and compiles all the NG services.
 Therefore, it is a generic approach without an specific running objective.
 This image has a larger overhead.
 If you don't need it for developing purposes, just comment the docker -build line in the make-all-images.sh script bellow.
 Otherwise, this image will be generated by default.